 Frequently Asked Questions (FAQs)

-1) Where can I find the Harmonized System (HS) codes and duty rates of dutiable goods?
+1. Where can I find the Harmonised System (HS) codes and duty rates of dutiable goods?

 Total excise duty = Total quantity in litres x Excise duty per litre of alcohol x % of alcoholic strength

 For example, the total excise duty payable on 1,000 litres of locally manufactured stout with 5% alcoholic strength will be: